FAME Studios: 1970s to 1990s

-21st century

-In 2007, Bettye LaVette's Grammy-nominated CD The Scene of the Crime, produced by Patterson Hood and Drive-By Truckers, was recorded at FAME Recording Studios.
-The Truckers also backed Lavette on the record, with contributions from David Hood and Spooner Oldham, from the original studio house band, the Swampers.

-Fame Sessions, the second album by the Nightowls, was recorded at FAME Studios in September 2015 in collaboration with David Hood and Spooner Oldham.

-Gregg Allman's final album, Southern Blood (2017), was recorded at FAME in March 2016.
-Other artists who recorded at FAME in recent years include the Drive-By Truckers, Jason Isbell, Demi Lovato, and The Blind Boys of Alabama.
-Third Day recorded their final album, Revival, at FAME in 2017.
-More recently, Roadside Glorious, Meg Williams, Big Daddy Wilson, and Australians Murray Cook and The Soul Movers, Misty Blue and Lucie Tiger (2019, 2022) recorded at FAME Recording Studio.

 Legacy

 Rick Hall died in early 2018.
 In its obituary, The New Yorker concluded its coverage of Hall's career with FAME by saying, "Muscle Shoals remains remarkable not just for the music made there but for its unlikeliness as an epicenter of anything; that a tiny town in a quiet corner of Alabama became a hotbed of progressive, integrated rhythm and blues still feels inexplicable.
 Whatever Hall conjured there—whatever he dreamt, and made real—is essential to any recounting of American ingenuity.
 It is a testament to a certain kind of hope."
 An Alabama publication commented that Hall is survived by his family "and a Muscle Shoals music legacy like no other".

 An article in the Anniston Star (Alabama) concludes with this epitaph, "If the world wants to know about Alabama — a state seldom publicized for anything but college football and embarrassing politics — the late Rick Hall and his legacy are worthy models to uphold".

 In early 2018, Rolling Stone published this evaluation: "Hall's Grammy-winning production touched nearly every genre of popular music from country to R&B, and his Fame Studio and publishing company were a breeding ground for future legends in the worlds of songwriting and session work, as well as a recording home to some of the greatest musicians and recording artists of all time."

+After Rick Hall died, his widow Linda Hall continued to run FAME Recording Studio.
+In 2023, Linda Hall was awarded a Woman In Music Award by the Muscle Shoals Music Association and the Muscle Shoals Songwriters Foundation.